Mango (1 Mango) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 How to consume Mango | Tea With Milk And Sugar without glucose spikes

-Pair your mango with a source of protein or fiber, such as a handful of nuts or seeds, to slow down the absorption of sugar.
+Combine your mango or tea with a source of protein or healthy fats, such as a handful of nuts or a piece of cheese.
+This can help slow down the absorption of sugars.

 Stay Hydrated